john-smilga/react-course-v3/02-backroads-project/final/README.md

   - fix the comment bug (remove or comment out)
   - don't worry about - Using target="\_blank" without rel="noreferrer" warning,
     will fix it later
+  - move README.md from final to current project

 #### Setup Components